Crypto-TII/pqdss-ct-toolchain/README.md

 * Other community or team contact

 ## Build a docker image for toolchain(ctgring, binsec, flowtracker ...)
-[TO DO] : Complete dockerfile to have also all the instructions for binsec and upcoming tools
+[TO DO] : Complete dockerfile to have also all the instructions for and upcoming tools (Only binsec and valgrind/ctgrind are available now)

 ```
 docker build .-t toolchain